THEATRE REVIEW: Harry Potter and the Cursed Child (Parts 1 and 2)

 WORTH A LOOK?: ****

-• Read on for reasons including details of the Sheffield transfer of this production
+• Read on for reasons including how bats fly over the audience in this new musical

 Read More